-As specified in the project scope, the methodology applied has been consistent with the requirements of the following Victorian guides and manuals:
+As specified in the project scope, the methodology applied is consistent with the requirements of the following Victorian guides and manuals:

-- a) Department of Treasury and Finance (DTF), Victorian Guide to Regulation, Toolkit 2: Cost-benefit analysis, 201413, and - b) Elements of the DTF Victorian Regulatory Change Measurement Manual, November 2016, ed.314.
+- Department of Treasury and Finance (DTF), Victorian Guide to Regulation, Toolkit 2: Cost-benefit analysis, 201414, and - 2.
+Elements of the DTF Victorian Regulatory Change Measurement Manual, November 2016, ed.315.